ballesterus/UPhO/README.md

 ##Citation

-Ballesteros JA and Hormgiga G. (in press).
+Ballesteros JA and Hormiga G. (in press).
 A new orthology assessment method for phylogenomic data: Unrooted Phylogenetic Orthology.
 Molecular Biology and Evolution.